Why I Practiced Abstinence In Puerto Rico

 Abstinence as Self-Mastery

 To me, abstinence is an act of self-mastery.
-It means recognizing that I am not my urges but the one who watches them.
+It is the recognition that I am not my urges, but the one who observes them.
 I decide whether to act on them or let them pass.
-This awareness has strengthened my willpower and given me a deep sense of control over my life.
+This awareness has strengthened my will and given me a deeper sense of control over my life.

 Abstinence is not about suppression or denial.
-It is about shifting my energy toward what truly matters.
-By choosing this path, I have focused on pursuits that reflect my values.
-I have grown my farm, deepened my bond with nature, and cultivated a lasting peace within myself.
+It is about directing my energy toward what truly matters.
+By choosing this path, I have aligned my life with my values.
+I have deepened my bond with nature and, in doing so, rediscovered my bond with myself, cultivating a lasting peace within.

-In this stillness, I have learned to listen more closely—to the rhythms of the earth, to the quiet voice inside me, and to the subtle shifts in my own being.
-Abstinence has created space for clarity, for purpose, and for a deeper connection to all that surrounds me.
-It is through this practice that I continue to discover who I am beyond desire and distraction.
+In this stillness, I have learned to listen more closely.
+To the rhythms of the earth.
+To the quiet voice within.
+To the subtle shifts in my own being.
+Abstinence has created space for clarity, for purpose, and for connection.
+Through this practice, I continue to discover who I am beyond desire and distraction.

 What Am I Truly Seeking?

 This path hasn’t been without its challenges.
 Society often glorifies indulgence, framing abstinence as outdated or extreme.
-I’ve had moments of doubt and weakness, but each time I’ve faltered, I’ve returned to this question.
+I’ve had moments of doubt and weakness, but each time I faltered, I returned to this question.

 Now, I no longer strive for meaningless connections.
-I seek something deep and raw, untainted by superficiality or fleeting desires.
+I seek something deep and raw, untainted by superficiality or passing desires.
 I crave a connection of the mind, a meeting that sparks with understanding and harmony.
 A bond that transcends the physical, rooted in shared values and the courage to embrace vulnerability.
-I yearn for conversations that peel back the layers of pretenses, revealing truths that challenge, inspire, and awaken.
-This is not about perfection or appearances; it’s about authenticity, a resonance that feels like coming home to a part of myself I didn’t know was missing.
+I yearn for conversations that peel back the layers of pretense, revealing truths that challenge, inspire, and awaken.
+This is not about perfection or appearances.
+It is about authenticity, a resonance that feels like coming home to a part of myself I didn’t know was missing.

 A Path Toward Truth